Introduction: Grease Fire Safety Sticker

 References for the information presented in this step are provided at the bottom of this Step 1.

-When the cooking oil is getting too hot it results in spontaneous combustion.
-This can happen while you're standing at the stove, but in a lot of cases it is a result of a frying pan being forgotten.
+When cooking oil is getting too hot it results in spontaneous combustion.
+This can happen while you're standing at the stove, but in a lot of cases it appears to be a result of a frying pan being forgotten.
 For a grease fire to start three factors need to be present:

 - Fuel (grease or oil);